SeanCabuntocan/SeanCabuntocan/README.md

-# Hello, I'm Juan Dela Cruz 👋
+# Hello, I'm Sean Jesse L. Cabuntocan 👋

 ## About Me

-I am Juan Dela Cruz, a passionate coder with a strong background in database management.
+I am Sean Jesse L. Cabuntocan, a passionate coder with a strong background in database management.
 I enjoy tackling complex problems and crafting elegant solutions.
 My journey in the tech world began when I enrolled in the BS Information Technology program.

 ## Education

 - **BS Information Technology**
   - New Era University
-  - 2021-Present
+  - 2022-Present

 ## Certifications